 Now that’s a lot of information!
 And the good news is, you can actually customize what you want to see in the viewfinder.
 So if you just want to see the image without any distractions, you can completely turn it all off.

 Lastly, my favorite part about the larger EVF is the playback mode.
-When shooting in midday sun, I no longer have to rely on the viewfinder to see what I photographed.
-Playing back images in the bright EVF is extremely useful, as I do not have to worry about third party accessories to just be able to see captured images.
+When shooting in the midday sun, I no longer have to rely on the viewfinder to see what I photographed.
+Playing back images in the bright EVF is extremely useful, as I do not have to worry about third-party accessories to just be able to see captured images.
 And if I need to zoom in to a particular portion of the scene, I can do that too!

 If you want to see what difference a viewfinder can make, try shooting with an APS-C DSLR and then compare that experience with a full-frame DSLR – it is very much different!
 And if you own a full-frame DSLR, you will not have to compromise that experience, as the EVF on the X-T1 is even bigger.